IndEcol/pymrio/README.rst

     test_mrio.save_all('some/folder')

-See the documentation and tutorials for further examples.
+See the documentation_ and tutorials_ for further examples.

 Tutorials
 =========

-TODO: Point to documentation
+The documentation_ includes information about how to use pymrio for automatic downloading_ and parsing_ of the EE MRIOs EXIOBASE_, WIOD_ and EORA26_ as well as tutorials_ for the handling, aggregating and analysis of these databases.

 Contributing
 =============